joematthews/extreme-angular/README.md

 ### Inlay Hints in VS Code

-I _highly_ recommend enabling [inlay hints in VS Code](https://code.visualstudio.com/Docs/editor/editingevolved#_inlay-hints).
-They give me the confidence to use TypeScript's [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) without feeling the need specify types 'for visibility'.
+Consider enabling [inlay hints in VS Code](https://code.visualstudio.com/Docs/editor/editingevolved#_inlay-hints).
+They make it easier to rely on TypeScript's [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) without feeling the need to specify types 'for visibility'.

 Add the following to the VS Code user settings to enable all inlay hints for JavaScript & TypeScript: